tigerbeetle/tigerbeetle/docs/operating/deploying/README.md

 Here what the arguments mean:

 * `--cluster` specifies a globally unique 128 bit cluster ID.
-It is recommended to use a random number for a cluster id.
+It is recommended to use a random number for a cluster id, cluster ID `0` is reserved for testing.
 * `--replica-count` specifies the size of the cluster.
 In the current version of TigerBeetle, cluster size can not be changed after creation, but this limitation will be lifted in the future.
 * `--replica` is a zero-based index of the current replica.
 While `--cluster` and `--replica-count`